Solid Mirror finish, on both sides. Great for privacy.

 This film is available to buy online in two widths 76cm and 152cm, it can be purchased from 1 Metre to 30 Metre Rolls, it is easily installed at home with a few basic DIY tools.

-The video below shows Opal White Frosted Window Film been installed.
+The video below shows Opal White Frosted Window Film being installed.
 The product you are purchasing will look different but is still easily installed with the exact same method using a few basic tools, these are also available to purchase.
 The Window Film fitting video is only a couple of minutes long and covers all the knowledge you'll need to complete your DIY Window Film installation.